friedger/info_tokens/docs/ThreeFold_Token_&_Token_Issuance_Economy.md

 1. Hardware connected to the ThreeFold Grid by installing Zero-OS
 2. Decentralized blockchain issues specific amount of ThreeFold Tokens (TFT) every month to the hardware owner to the wallet, specified wallet
-3. Farmer can keep TFT for some time or sell to anybody else.
+3. Farmers can keep TFT for some time or sell to anybody else.
-4. Anybody can buy TFT on open market or directly from farmers
+4. Anybody can buy TFT on an open market or directly from farmers
-5. When somebody wants to run workloads on farmer’s hardware, in order to reserve capacity he should use TFT.
-After reservation, TFT goes back to farmer.
+5. When somebody wants to run workloads on farmer’s hardware, to reserve capacity he should use TFT.
+After reservation, TFT goes back to the farmer.
-6. Anyone can buy TFT on open market or directly from farmer.
+6. Anyone can buy TFT on an open market or directly from a farmer.

 References: [Commercial value of a ThreeFold Token (TFT)](https://info.grid.tf/#/concepts/commercial_token_value_calculation)